Oreko/Kouyou/README.md

     java -jar target/uberjar/kouyou.jar rollback
     java -jar target/uberjar/kouyou.jar migrate

-Then everything sill be visible at localhost:3000
+Then everything will be visible at localhost:3000

->>> It looks like I was thoughtful enough to have a welcome landing page.
-It can be found when visiting localhost:3000, or at [index.md](resources/markdown/index.md)
+_It looks like I was thoughtful enough to have a welcome landing page.
+It can be found when visiting localhost:3000, or at [index.md](resources/markdown/index.md)_

-But not thoughtful enough to make that setup script.
+_But not thoughtful enough to make that setup script.
-We need to add the owner account on our own.
+We need to add the owner account on our own._

 From the repl, run: